j1sk1ss/NIFAT32/README.md

 Hundled error count: 10000
 Unhundled error count: 0
 ```

-This is due to the violation of the `directory_entry_t` file name sequence: </br>
+This issue arises from a bit-flip within the `directory_entry_t` file name field: </br>
-A bit-flip occurs directly in one of the file names - `"TEST   0TXT "` (was `"TEST    TXT "`).
-This causes a checksum verification error.
-But this case does not represent a modification as a big improvement, because in the original FAT32 the same bit flip changes the file name, which will lead to the same error - `"File not found"`.
-One thing that in this case this error is accompanied by additional information - a checksum verification error. </br>
+One such flip occurred in the file name `"TEST    TXT "`, resulting in it becoming `"TEST   0TXT "`.
+This change triggered a checksum verification failure. </br>
+However, this scenario **should not be considered a major improvement**.
+In the original FAT32, a similar bit-flip would simply corrupt the file name and result in the classic `"File not found"` error.
+The difference is that in this modified version, the error is **accompanied by a clear diagnostic** — a checksum verification failure — which aids in identifying the source of corruption. </br>
-For a visual example here are the results of testing the unmodified FAT32 system with checksum implementation only.
-(X-axis: number of bit-flips in data, Y-axis: count of handled errors):
+For a visual reference, below are the results of testing the **unmodified FAT32** system with **only checksum implementation enabled**: </br>
+(X-axis: number of bit-flips in data, Y-axis: count of handled errors)

 <p align="center">
 	<img src="graphs/bitflips_source.png" alt="Errors due bit-flip injection"/>